 Just divide the number you got from Step #3 by the number you got from Step #4.
 That’s your magic number.

 So, for example, if you need 100 women who use shampoo to fill out your survey and you think about 10% of these shampoo-using women that you send the survey to will actually fill it out, then you need to send it to 100/10% women – 1000!

-SurveyMonkey Audience has millions of survey respondents ready to provide the answers you need to make critical decisions.
-Each survey taker has been profiled against hundreds of demographic, lifestyle, occupation and geographic data points, so that you can survey the exact group whose feedback matters to you.
-In as quickly as two days, a project can be launched, the full set of data can be collected, and the results ready made for analysis — all within your existing SurveyMonkey account.
+SurveyMonkey Audience has millions of survey respondents who are ready to provide the answers you need in order to make critical decisions.
+Each survey taker has been profiled against hundreds of demographic, lifestyle, occupation and geographical data points, so that you can survey the exact group whose feedback matters to you.
+In as little as two days, a project can be launched, the full set of data can be collected and the results made ready for analysis – all within your existing SurveyMonkey account.

 Learn more »